August 9, Yondaime Year 5

 Raidou’s clone carried her the rest of the way, bouncing on its shoulder like a thwarted sack of yams.

-It was early evening when the stark walls of the bounty office came into view.
-The lantern was still lit over the door, anemic in the hazy summer twilight.
+It was late afternoon when the stark walls of the bounty office came into view.
+The lantern was still lit over the door, anemic in the hazy golden sunlight.
 Smoke still oozed from the chimney, black and bruised.
 The slit-windows were opaque, likely coated with rice-paper on the inside of the glass.

 They’d had a plan this morning, sort of.
 Last minute and sketchy, but something.
 This time, Raidou had a hostage, two dead Konoha ninja, and the fuck do you think you’re doing?
 Which, as righteous as any reason was, still wouldn’t let him get away with kicking the building to the ground.